Close Menu

 What about non-solicitation agreements and confidentiality agreements?

-On the other hand, confidentiality agreements and the non-solicitation of employees is far less likely to restrict an individual from obtaining employment.
+On the other hand, confidentiality agreements and the non-solicitation of employees are far less likely to restrict an individual from obtaining employment.
 Again, the specific circumstances and court interpretation will decide whether the specific confidentiality clause or non-solicitation clause is ultimately in violation of the proposed law.

 In fact, the law provides that it does not affect any other provision of law affecting the ability of the employer to enter into an employment contract or other written agreement that protects specifically enumerated legitimate business interests with a prospective or current employee.
 In other words, an employer may still pursue an individual for stealing trade secrets, proprietary information, customer lists, and property of the employer.